 This is the main area of the Editor, where you build your form by dragging fields from the Template Fields panel into it.
 This really consists of two separate builders — the Form View Builder and List View Builder; you can toggle between these using the Form and List tabs at the top.
 See here for an explanation of Form View and List View.

 Form View Builder

 The Form View lays out your form fields just like a paper form would.
 To build it, just add form fields via drag-and-drop, and position them wherever you want in the Builder.
 You can resize your fields as needed, also using drag-and-drop.
 You will generally want to position your fields in a way that matches the paper form background that you uploaded.
 Use the Page Editor within the Builder to manage these background pages.

-The Form View Builder is a WYSIWIG editor — it shows an exact representation of what your Form View for this form will look like to the user across all GoFormz form editors, including the Web Form Editor, the Public Editor, and the Form View of the Mobile App Editors (iOS, Android and Windows).
+The Form View Builder is a WYSIWIG editor — it shows an exact representation of what your Form View for this form will look like to the user in the Web Form Editor and the Mobile App Editors (iOS, Android and Windows).